windkh/node-red-contrib-shelly/README.md

 ## BLU Gateway (Shelly BLU Gateway)
 The node is able to control a shelly BLU gateway.
 This node should be only used with callback mode and event output.
 It uploads two scripts: one for the callback like in all other gen 2 devices and one that scans for bluetooth signals.
+This script was taken from https://github.com/ALLTERCO/shelly-script-examples/blob/main/ble-shelly-blu.js and is licensed under the apache 2.0 license!

 The output of the node is an event object.
 Bluetooth event objects have the event name "shelly-blu".